-The mission of the Honors College is to inspire and facilitate an extraordinary education for students of exceptional motivation and ability who seek to be active learners and who will apply their knowledge and skills to critical real-world problems.
+The mission of the Virginia Tech Honors College is to inspire and facilitate an extraordinary undergraduate education for students of exceptional motivation and ability who seek to be active learners and who will apply their knowledge and skills to critical real-world problems.
 To this end, the Honors College provides opportunities and challenges founded on meaningful and sustained relationships with faculty, independent learning, undergraduate research, place-based and problem-focused experiences, and intellectual engagement in global contexts.
-Honors curricula are designed to maximize the disciplinary depth, transdisciplinary capabilities, and purpose-driven engagement that are the hallmarks of the Virginia Tech undergraduate student experience and the VT-Shaped Student.
+Our requirements are designed to maximize the disciplinary depth, transdisciplinary capabilities, and purpose-driven engagement that are the hallmarks of the VT-Shaped student experience.

 Since our founding in the late 1970s, the Virginia Tech Honors College has encouraged students to create their own best honors education.
 We have grown significantly since then; our students now come from all seven undergraduate colleges at Virginia Tech and have significant scholarship opportunities as well as access to two honors residential communities.